-This petition serves a vital mission to remedy a seventy-year-old injustice: to ensure that one of our country’s greatest, yet least-known World War II heroes, Lt.
-Col. William Edwin Dyess, USAAF, the 2015 recipient of the Texas Legislative Medal of Honor, is ultimately recognized with America’s highest military award the United States can bestow, the Medal of Honor.
+This petition serves a vital mission to remedy a seventy-year-old injustice: to ensure that one of the greatest, yet least-known American heroes of World War II, Lt.
+Col. William Edwin Dyess, USAAF, the 2015 recipient of the Texas Legislative Medal of Honor, is ultimately recognized with the highest military award the United States can bestow, the Medal of Honor.

-1) the earliest charge against Japanese aggression in aerial combat with the U.S. Army Air Forces over Luzon, Philippine Islands in December 1941 and later, in infantry operations during the Battle of the Points on Bataan in January and February 1942;
+1) The earliest charge against Japanese aggression in aerial combat with the U.S. Army Air Forces over Luzon, Philippine Islands in December 1941 and later, in infantry operations during the Battle of the Points on Bataan in January and February 1942;

 Dyess achieved the rank of lieutenant colonel at the young age of 27.

-But the extent of Dyess’s heroism cannot be measured exclusively by his battlefield bravery.
-Despite suffering from exhaustion, malnutrition and disease, Dyess flew countless evacuation, reconnaissance and resupply missions from the time period January-April 1942.
-Near the end of the Battle for Bataan, when food was scarce, the pilot refused to accept special flight rations – as ordered by his superiors – without first receiving permission from his enlisted personnel.
+But the extent of his heroism cannot be measured exclusively by his battlefield bravery.
+Despite suffering from exhaustion, malnutrition and disease, Dyess flew countless evacuation, reconnaissance and resupply missions from the time period January through April 1942.
+Near the end of the Battle for Bataan, when food was scarce, the pilot refused to accept special flight rations as ordered by his superiors without first receiving permission from his enlisted personnel.
 He refused several opportunities to evacuate Bataan before the surrender and instead ordered others to go in his place.

 As a prisoner of war, Dyess remained conspicuously in command throughout 361 days of captivity in hellish conditions.
 He presented himself as a target for abuse during the infamous Bataan Death March to deflect attention from his men as well as sick and wounded comrades.
 In three squalid prison camps, despite suffering from malnutrition and disease himself, he employed his innate leadership skills and charisma, engaged in morale-building activities and endeavored to secure food and medical supplies in order to improve the living conditions of his fellow prisoners, in the process depriving himself of these essential items.

-When Dyess returned to the U.S. following his epic escape, he was not afforded a hero’s homecoming.
-Instead, while suffering from what had yet to be diagnosed as post-traumatic stress disorder, he was muzzled by the U.S. Government and threatened with the loss of his career and criminal proceedings, compounding feelings of survivor’s guilt and causing severe emotional distress from his perceived inability to help his comrades in captivity.
+When Dyess returned to the U.S. following his epic escape, he was not afforded a homecoming of a hero.
+Instead, while suffering from what had yet to be diagnosed as post-traumatic stress disorder, he was muzzled by the U.S. Government and threatened with the loss of his career and criminal proceedings, compounding feelings of survivor guilt and causing severe emotional distress from his perceived inability to help his comrades in captivity.

-In what would be his last, and perhaps greatest mission, Dyess partnered with the Chicago Tribune in a top secret fight against the government and wartime censorship restrictions to break the news of Japanese atrocities to the world.
-Dyess never lived to know that his collective efforts changed the course of World War II.
+In what would be his last, and perhaps greatest mission, Dyess waged a top secret fight against the U.S. Government and wartime censorship restrictions to break the news of Japanese atrocities to the world.
+But Dyess never lived to know that his collective efforts changed the course of World War II.

-During a routine flight over Burbank, California On 22 December 1943, Dyess’s P-38 Lightning fighter plane began experiencing engine trouble.
+During a routine flight over Burbank, California On 22 December 1943, the P-38 Lightning fighter plane he was piloting began experiencing engine trouble.
 Rather than bail out and let his aircraft careen into a heavily-crowded residential area or war plant, Dyess attempted an emergency landing on an empty street.
 At the last moment, a lone car appeared, forcing Dyess to pull up and abort the landing.
-The choice to save the unknown motorist’s life essentially cost Dyess his.
+The choice to save the life of the unknown motorist essentially cost Dyess his.
 Though rapidly losing altitude, he miraculously crashed the plane into a vacant lot and was killed instantly.
-For this final, remarkable, unselfish act of heroism, Dyess was recommended for the Medal of Honor, but he instead received the Soldier’s Medal, symbolic of heroic action committed not in the face of an armed enemy.
+For this final, remarkable, unselfish act of heroism, Dyess was recommended for the Medal of Honor, but he instead received the Soldiers Medal, symbolic of heroic action committed not in the face of an armed enemy.

-But now, seventy years later, a mission is being undertaken to ensure that the memory of this hero’s extraordinary life and military service is enshrined in America’s national consciousness and that his name assumes its rightful place in the special pantheon of American military heroes who have been decorated with their country’s most prestigious award for valor.
+But now, nearly seventy-five years later, a mission is being undertaken to ensure that the memory of his extraordinary life and military service is enshrined in the national consciousness of America and that his name assumes its rightful place in the special pantheon of American military heroes who have been decorated with our most prestigious award for valor.

-In honor of Dyess and his unit, the 21st Pursuit Squadron, our goal is to secure 21,000 signatures in support of this mission.
+In honor of Dyess and the men of his unit, the 21st Pursuit Squadron, our goal is to secure 21,000 signatures in support of this mission.